neerolyte/php-lyte-xml/README.md

 ## Lazy XPaths

-PHP has fairly relaibly XPath support in the form of `DOMXPath`, but it's not directly attached to anything, breaking your nice OO context.
+PHP has fairly relaible `XPath` support in the form of `DOMXPath`, but it's not directly attached to anything, breaking your nice OO context because now you either need to pass around two objects or continually reinstatiate your `DOMXPath` object.

 `LyteDOMDocument` will lazily create a `DOMXPath` object for use if you just ask for it, e.g. with regular `DOMDocument`:
 ```php